Rob2309/vma-rs/README.md

 ```

 While certain convenience features are implemented, all functions are unsafe and operate on raw `Vma` and `Vk` handles, just like in `ash`.
+For the most part, functions will generally behave as one would expect from identical `ash` functions.